google/truth/failure_messages.md

 ---
 layout: default
-title: Failure Messages
+title: Writing failure messages for a Truth Subject
 ---

-**Note: As of this writing, Truth does not yet use the new style of failure messages described below.
-This page describes changes we plan to make in the future.**

 This page contains guidelines for writing Truth failure messages.

-## Fields
+## Facts

-Truth failure messages are composed of key-value pairs, which we call "fields."
+Truth failure messages are composed of key-value pairs, which we call "facts."
-For example, here's a message with 2 fields:
+For example, here's a message with 2 facts:

 ```none
 expected:  0.0